Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Tasks:

-The oxidation state of manganese in the K2MnO4 compound is equal to:
+The oxidation state of manganese in the K2MnO4 compound is:

-Chlorine exhibits its maximum oxidation state in a compound whose formula is:
+Chlorine exhibits the maximum oxidation state in a compound whose formula is:

 Homework: paragraph 17, ex.
 2,5,6